 Does your Will affect who receives your Supplementary Death Benefit (SDB)?

-Wills, Agreements and Court Orders do not affect who receives your death benefit.
+Wills, Agreements and Court Orders do not affect who receives your Supplementary Death Benefit.

 If you don't remember whom you named as the beneficiary of your Supplementary Death Benefit (SDB), how do you find out who it is?